On this page:

 Training is required prior to working with laboratory animals, and the IACUC will not approve protocols or amendments that include personnel with incomplete training.
 The training program has five components that are required for anyone proposing to use or otherwise handle laboratory animals.

 Species-Specific Training is offered through the Collaborative Institutional Training Initiative (CITI).
-Login to the website, register as a Wright State University affiliate, and complete courses on all species you will be working with.
-The LAR administrator will be notified when you complete a course.
+Login to the website with your Wright State username (w-number) and password, register as a Wright State University affiliate, and complete courses on all species with which you will be working.
+Compliance will be notified when you complete a course.

 Medical Surveillance Questionnaire: After completion of Occupational Safety training, obtain this questionnaire from LAR or EHS.
 Complete and return the questionnaire to EHS (047 Biological Sciences).
 This form must be reviewed by the Occupational Health Physician prior to direct handling of animals, which may take up to one week.
 Please plan accordingly.

 Significant Financial Interest Disclosure: Per University Policy 6110, any faculty, staff, or student who is involved in the design, conduct, or reporting of research must complete a disclosure.
-The disclosure form can be found in the RSP Gateway (rspgateway.wright.edu) under the SFI Disclosure tab.
+The disclosure form can be found in Cayuse.
+Under your profile, click on COI Disclosures.
 For more information on SFI disclosures, visit the Financial Conflict of Interest webpage.

 CITI training is also available for IACUC members.